abhikr3195/Graph/README.md

 ii.
 It is an iterative approach.<br>
 iii.
 It uses a Queue to maintain FIFO ordering and another data structure is used to maintain the list of vertices visited so far.<br>
 iv.
 It is like level-order traversal in binary tree.<br>
+For a better understanding check the above bfs ppt.
 PseudoCode

     void BFS(int G[][7],int start,int n){